paxtonhyde/capstone-I/README.md

 ![A choice](images/machine.png)

 Moral Machine data are publicly [available](https://osf.io/3hvt2/?view_only=4bb49492edee4a8eb1758552a362a2cf).
-Nonetheless, the column names are fairly cryptic and understanding them required parsing the code in the project repository.
+Nonetheless, the column names are fairly cryptic and understanding them required parsing the researchers' code in the project repository.
 ```
 ScenarioOrder,Intervention,PedPed,Barrier,CrossingSignal,AttributeLevel,ScenarioTypeStrict,ScenarioType,
 DefaultChoice,NonDefaultChoice,DefaultChoiceIsOmission,NumberOfCharacters,DiffNumberOFCharacters,Saved,Template,